pavanjava/svelte-course/README.md

 # svelte-course
-a branch demonstrates svelte concepts of inline event handlers
+a branch demonstrates svelte concepts of Conditionals and Conditional templating